KyleKiyoshiTakahashi/GiphyChat/README.md

 <img width="1279" alt="emoji" src="https://user-images.githubusercontent.com/43252585/53373887-9cd2e080-390b-11e9-83e9-aa2bf0ae9318.png">

-## Some Notes:
+## Notes:
-I wanted to deploy the application and applied for a Giphy API production key but I am still waiting on that.
+Moving forward I would like to use a GIPHY production key.
+I’m still awaiting to be approved for that.